SMS: Contemporary usage

 SMS has become a large commercial industry, earning $114.6 billion globally in 2010.
-In the year 2002, 366 billion SMS text messages were sent globally, a number that rose to 6.1 trillion in 2010, which is an average of 193,000 messages per second.
-The global average price for an SMS message is US$0.11, while mobile networks charge each other interconnect fees of at least US$0.04 when connecting between different phone networks.
-In 2015, the actual cost of sending an SMS in Australia was found to be $0.00016 per SMS.
+In the year 2002, 366 billion SMS text messages were sent globally, a number that rose to 6.1 trillion in 2010.
+In 2015, the actual wholesale cost of sending SMS messages in Australia was found to be per 1,000 SMS parts.
 The global SMS messaging business was estimated to be worth over US$240 billion in 2013, accounting for almost half of all revenue generated by mobile messaging.

 The popularity of SMS also led to the spontaneous creation of the so-called 'SMS language' phenomenon, where words are shortened in order to deal with the 160 character limit of SMS messages.
 Usage of SMS for mobile data services became increasingly prominent in the early 2000s due to its ubiquity, reliability, and cold reception of the newer WAP standard. (see Premium-rated services below).
 In the early and mid 2000s, Multimedia Messaging Service (MMS) was developed as an improved version of SMS that supports sending of pictures and video.

 SMS has been increasingly challenged by Internet Protocol-based messaging services with additional features for modern mobile devices, such as Facebook Messenger, WhatsApp, Telegram, or WeChat.
 These services run independently from mobile network operators and typically don't provide cross-platform messaging capabilities like SMS or email does.
 For example, between 2010 and 2022, SMS telecom revenue in India dropped 94 percent, while "revenue share per user from data usage...grew over 10 times.", although in some regions such as North America SMS continues to be used by over 80 percent of the population as of 2023.
 In order to create a modern successor to SMS that isn't run by a single company and is fully interoperable between devices, industry figures have created the RCS 'Universal Profile' initiative.
 It was supported by Apple when iOS 18 came out in 2024, which will mean that virtually all new mobile phones (iOS and Android platforms) will have RCS texting capabilities, though this may also depend on if the network operator supports it.